uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 treat Project 1b as an opportunity to revise the work you submitted as part of Project 1a (you will get feedback on your Project 1a submission before Project 1b is due)

-Additionally, once you get your graded Project 1b back, you will have roughly one week to submit a revised version.

-Finally, please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both Project 1a and Project 1b (i.e., work that would score an N or above).
+Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both Project 1a and Project 1b (i.e., work that would score an N or above).
 So, for example, you could technically skip Project 1a entirely and only make a submission for Project 1b but, if you do so, your Code Quality score will be capped at an S.

+Finally, please see the "Optional Resubmission" section at the end of this page for more details on what an optional resubmission involves.

 Completeness
 ------------